biicode/docs/biicode/features/configuration_files/policies.rst

 policies.bii
 ============

 Policies are the rules applied when finding or updating dependencies.
-They can be configured globally in your_workspace/bii/default_policies.bii or individually in your_hive/bii/policies.bii as you can see in the :ref:`layouts section <layouts>`.
+They can be configured in your_project/bii/policies.bii as you can see in the :ref:`layouts section <project_layout>`.

 ``policies.bii`` have this format as self-documented:::